London Restaurants with the Best Views

 Thanks to its prime location right beside the River Thames, French restaurant Le Pont De La Tour offers picture-perfect views from all angles, day and night.
 The space used to be a warehouse complex, but in 1991 it was transformed into a luxury dining spot by Terence Conran.
 Food-wise, expect a blend of traditional and innovative French cuisine, with dishes such as confit chicken leg with black garlic, pancetta and celeriac purée and cep risotto with truffle cream cheese, king oyster mushroom and wild rocket.
 During the summer the large outdoor terrace is the place to be, but in the colder months opt for one of the indoor table windows – or set up camp inside their cosy outdoor cabin, which currently offers a special cheese-themed menu.

 One of London’s older rooftop restaurants, the OXO Tower is at a lower altitude than its City counterparts – but it proves height isn’t always everything.
 From this slightly lower vantage point, diners can watch boats drift by along the meandering river while enjoying seasonal British dishes.
-Highlights include the sea bass, served with squid ink linguine, buttered kale, razor clam and Champagne sauce, and the stuffed loin of lamb with truffle gnocchi, pickled girolles and chestnut purée, and the wild mushroom and smoked celeriac lasagne.
+Highlights include the lamb the stuffed loin of lamb with truffle gnocchi, pickled girolles and chestnut purée, and the wild mushroom and smoked celeriac lasagne.